VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 result replaying a set of events elsewhere may regenerate another read-model projection that contains incorrect seat type descriptions.

-The team considered the following four options:
+The team considered the following five options:

 * Save all of the events in the originating bounded context (the Conference Management bounded context) and use a shared event store